bencyrus/chatterbox-express/readme.md

 3. **Update your iOS models** to match the new response format with `followups` array

-4. **Run your iOS app** - it will now connect to your local Express backend!
+4. **Run your iOS app** - it will now connect to your local Express API!

 ## 🗄️ Database Structure